 The North Market cafe had a starring role in Christmas Around The Corner.
 For this Megan Follows-directed film (who Canadian TV fans will know for playing the title role in Anne of Green Gables), the cafe was transformed into the fictional “Fortenbury Books.”
 Naturally, it also transformed some hearts, pushing true love along the way like only a Christmas movie can.
-Non-movie stars can pop in here for breakfast tacos with four pepper sauce, lentil and roasted cauliflower salad with blue cheese, and curried egg salad sandwiches with dill and pickled beans.
+Non-movie stars can pop in here for breakfast tacos with four pepper sauce, lentil salad with cauliflower, turnip, and swiss chard, and egg salad sandwiches with fennel and pickled onion.

 This family-run Italian eatery appears in The Rooftop Christmas Tree and Christmas Scavenger Hunt.
 With a homey, romantic vibe, it easily sets the scene for potential love matches.
 Since 2011, Cafe Postino has been serving up seafood, veal, pizza, and red-sauce pasta in a space that was once a post office in a former life.